-Root for Parents is a foundational catechetical experience designed to meet the fast paced lives of parents.
-Through short reflections, parents will get to know the Trinity and the essential teachings of our faith contained in the Creed.
-They will deepen their understanding of what we believe and be empowered to share faith with their families.
-Parents will grow in faith and confidence to teach, with Root.
+Root for Parents is an at-home experience designed to meld into the fast paced lives of modern parents.
+Through several self-led mini-series parents will get to know the Trinity and the essential teachings of our faith contained in the Creed.
+They will be given a vocabulary of faith and empowered with the knowledge to share the faith with their families.
+The print edition is available as a spiral bound book, while the digital version is available in written and audio formats.